SimonGomezUniv/doc/td_score.md

 - Add a button on the main page that will handle a logout by removing the data from the localsorage

-- Login & play
-- Close your browser
-- Re-open your browser, are you still log in ?

 TIPS :
 ```